victoriarovercrew/constitution/constitution.md

 ### 4.4	Other Membership Provisions:

-**4.4.1** Ex Members of Victoria Rover Scout Crew re-applying for Full or Associate Membership may have the requirements of clause 4.1 or 4.2 reduced at the discretion of the Executive Committee.
+**4.4.1** Ex Members of this or another Crew applying for Full or Associate Membership may have the requirements of clause 4.1.3 reduced or waived at the discretion of the Executive Committee.

-**4.4.2** Ex Members of other Rover crews shall be eligible for membership providing:
-- **4.4.2.1** That they have resigned as Full or Associate Members of other Rover crews.
+**4.4.2** Ex Members of other Rover crews shall be eligible for membership providing that they have resigned as Full or Associate Members of other Rover crews.
-- **4.4.2.2** That they have participated in Crew activities and meetings for a period of time decided by the executive committee and has completed the requirements of either 4.1  or 4.2, as applicable and as required by the executive committee.

 **4.4.3** The total number of Associate and Affiliate Members shall not at any time exceed 50% of the total number of members of the Crew.